pontem-network/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 # Your First Transaction

-This tutorial describes how to generate and submit transactions to the Aptos blockchain, and verify these submitted transactions.
-The `transfer-coin` example used in this tutorial is built with the Aptos SDKs.
+This tutorial describes how to generate and submit transactions to the Pont blockchain, and verify these submitted transactions.
+The `transfer-coin` example used in this tutorial is built with the Pont SDKs.

 ## Step 1: Pick an SDK